ppremru/xyz-app/README.md

-# Basis Examples of Steps
+# Very Basic Examples of Workflow Steps

 Just an easy peasy example of the CI flow ... these are the manual steps, most likely they would be part of a Jenkin's workflow ...